One of the effective ways to generate more search traffic is creating long form content. Content that readers can digest easily, remember and share.

 - Manage sidebar space

 If you are serious about content marketing, your sidebar should not contain unnecessary ads and sponsor banners.
 Put a limit on how many ads are appearing in your blog’s sidebar.
 You should also make sure your page loads fast because if it fails to load under 2 seconds the visitor would probably leave.
-It will also affect the SEO so make a point of it.

 You’ve seen how content is king and why Google is emphasising on in-depth content.
 They are more useful, deliver more results and provide more value to your readers.